-Greek Independence Day, is a national holiday celebrated annually in Greece and all over the world by Greeks on March 25, commemorating the start of the War of Greek Independence in 1821.
-It coincides with the Greek Orthodox Church’s celebration of the Annunciation to the Theotokos, when the Archangel Gabriel appeared to Mary and told her that she would bear the son of God.
+Greek Independence Day is the biggest national holiday for Greeks in Greece and around the world.
+This year marks the 200 year bicentennial celebration 1821-2021.
+On March 25, we commemorate the beginning of the Greek Independence War in 1821.
+It falls on the same day as the Greek Orthodox Church celebrates the Annunciation to the Theotokos, when the Archangel Gabriel came to Mary and told her she would bear God’s son.

 Greece had been under the rule of the Ottoman Empire since 1453.
 On March 25, 1821, Bishop Germanos of Patras raised the revolution flag over the Monastery of Agia Lavra in the Peloponnese, sparking the Greek revolt from Turkish rule.
 The revolutionary cry “Freedom or death” became the Greek revolution’s motto and the 9 stripes on the Greek flag represent the 9 syllables of “E-le-fthe-ri-a-h-tha-na-tos” meaning freedom or death in Greek.

 The Greeks had early victories on the battlefield, including the capture of Athens in June 1822, but infighting ensued.
 Athens and most of the Greek islands had been recaptured by the Turks by 1827.
 Great Britain, France, and Russia intervened in the conflict just as the revolution appeared to be on the brink of failure.

 The struggle of the Greeks had attracted widespread sympathy in Europe, and many prominent intellectuals, including English Poet Lord Byron, had supported the Greek cause.
 The combined British, French, and Russian forces defeated an Ottoman-Egyptian fleet at the Battle of Navarino.